Macon: A Pet-Friendly Guide

 THINGS TO DO

-Founded in 1840, this historic cemetery is located on 65 acres next to the Ocmulgee River.
+Founded in 1840, historic Rose Hill Cemetery is located on 65 acres next to the Ocmulgee River.
 The oldest and largest cemetery in Macon, it serves as the final resting place for Duane Allman and Berry Oakley from The Allman Brothers Band.
 1071 Riverside Drive

 This fenced in park provides a safe, natural environment where dogs and their owners can play without leases.
 The purpose is to promote responsible dog ownership in a beautiful, well-maintained green space.
 At the corner of Chestnut and Adams Streets

-Step back in time at this prehistoric American Indian site has had over 17,000 years of human habitations and artifacts from the past are still present today.
-Hike through a number of trails located at the park and enjoy a picnic with your pup on the grounds’ shaded picnic tables.
+Step back in time at this prehistoric American Indian site has had more than 17,000 years of human habitations and artifacts from the past are still present today.
+Hike through a number of trails located at the Ocmulgee Mounds National Historical Park and enjoy a picnic with your pup on the grounds' shaded picnic tables.
 1207 Emery Highway

 PLACES TO STAY